Plan Your Visit

 The Cleveland History Center is not responsible for any lost or stolen items.

-If the café and museum store are closed, where may I get something to eat or drink?
+Where may I get something to eat or drink?

 The museum encourages you to eat before or after visiting.
 For Uptown dining options, please refer to the on University Circle Incorporated’s website.

 Are there special guidelines for touring the property?